saikiran2693/Attar-e-man/README.md

 # Attar-e-man
-This is a e-commerce website for selling perfumes.
+This is an e-commerce website for selling perfumes.